jakelazaroff/til/git/run-a-command-if-there-are-unstaged-changes.md

 Note that this only works for unstaged changes in files that git already tracks; new files and changes staged with `git add` are not counted.

-Note too that because an exit code of 0 indicates success and anything else indicates failure, the boolean operators are flipped: `&&` only evaluates the right side if the left is `0`, and `||` only evaluates the right side if the left is not `0`.
+Note too that because an exit code of 0 indicates success and anything else indicates failure, the boolean operators' usual behavior is flipped: `&&` only evaluates the right side if the left is `0`, and `||` only evaluates the right side if the left is not `0`.